Scrainer/Scrainer/README.md

 ## 🌱 Currently Exploring

-- 🚀 Learning Full Stack Web Development
+- 🚀 Learning Full Stack Web and Mobile App Development
 - 💻 Exploring the world of Data Science and Game Development

 ## 🏆 Achievements